nfroidure/midievents/README.md

 * Feel free to PR
 * If you find MIDI events the library can't read, create a test an do a pull request.
 I'll work on it asap.
+* Run `npm run` to get a list of useful development commands.

 ## License
-Copyright Nicolas Froidure 2013.
+Copyright Nicolas Froidure.
 MIT licence.